slicknode/gatsby-source-slicknode/gatsby-source-slicknode/README.md

 };
 ```

 ## Usage

 For each content type the root query fields will be added to the Gatsby GraphQL schema.
 Check out the GraphiQL playground for query capabilities: [https://localhost:8000/___graphql](https://localhost:8000/___graphql)

+## Customizing Fragments

+The `gatsby-source-slicknode` plugin generates fragments for each custom type in your Slicknode schema
+that implements the `Node` interface.
+The entire object is then sourced into Gatsby
+according to the specified fragment.
+The source plugin creates files for each fragment
+in the directory specified in the config option `fragmentPath` (default to `./slicknode-fragments`).

+You can customize the fragments in the directory to load additional data like
+many-to-many relations that are not included by default, or you can remove fields
+if you don't want to include certain fields in your Gatsby schema.

 ## Image Transforms